tombrille/svelteplot/src/routes/marks/axis/+page.md

 ### Two layers of ticks

 You can use two explicit axes to create multiple layers of ticks.
-The yearly ticks are moved down using the `tickPadding` option:
+The yearly ticks are moved down using the `tickPadding` option.
+We're setting `tickSize` to 0 to avoid drawing another set of tick lines:

 ```svelte live
 <script>